muratk3n/thirdwave/en/README.md

 state-of-emergency mentality from which they never emerge, so they keep on living in an hand-to-mouth existence w ideology, "I'll take from here, I'll take from there, whatever-it-takes, ends-justify-the-means", and on it goes..
-It's no way to live.

 "Could you give more examples of fascism being a grab-bag of ideologies"